 Adam Fox is a litigation partner with experience handling and trying to verdict high-stakes controversies spanning a wide range of subject matters.
 The leader of the firm’s False Advertising Litigation & Protection Practice, as well as the Food & Beverage Litigation Practice, Adam also has substantial experience in complex, often cross-border commercial matters and those involving alleged environmental contamination and exposure.
 Due to the global scope of Adam’s practice, he maintains offices and is admitted to practice in both California and New York, and even handles disputes abroad.
-Adam is also a member of the firm’s Global Board.
+The former Los Angeles office managing partner and deputy practice group leader for Litigation, Adam is currently serving as a member of the firm’s Global Board.

 The high-profile matters Adam has handled have garnered substantial national and regional media coverage, including televised interviews and front page coverage in prominent national newspapers, such as the Washington Post and the Los Angeles Times.
 His cases have also received coverage in the Wall Street Journal, New York Times and numerous other publications.